 Microsoft Feed is personalized to you.
 What you see in your feed is different from what your colleagues see in theirs.

-You will only see documents or other content directly shared with you or that you have access to in any case.
-This can be documents that are stored in a shared folder in OneDrive or on a SharePoint site that you have access to, or a link that someone sent you in an email conversation or a Teams chat.
+You'll only see documents or other content directly shared with you or that you have access to.
+For example, they could be documents that are stored in a shared folder in OneDrive, on a SharePoint site that you have access to, or a link that someone sent you in an email or Teams chat.

 Documents are not stored in the feed.
 If you want to change permissions on any of your documents, you can do this from where the documents are stored, such as OneDrive or SharePoint.
-The feed always respects the permissions that are set on documents, and will not show your documents to people who don't have access to them.
+The feed always follows document permissions and won't display your documents to people who don't have access to them.

-When you or others share a document as an attachment in email, or through a Teams chat, only people in the email conversation or the Teams chat will see that document in their feed.
+When you or others share a document as an attachment in an email or a Teams chat, only people in the email conversation or the Teams chat will see that document in their feed.

 How does Microsoft Feed know what's relevant?